truongdinhduc-ecombest/github-workflows/README.md

 ### B. PR Labels (Mandatory)

 You **MUST** assign at least one label to your PR using the right sidebar.
-This determines the category in the Changelog.
+This determines the category in the changelog.

 | Label                                                  | Description                     | Changelog Category                |
 | :----------------------------------------------------- | :------------------------------ | :-------------------------------- |